 We work hard to support the local community we serve.
 Whilst life as we all know it may have changed dramatically, our Translink Spirit certainly hasn’t.
 Find Out More

-Free Travel on public transport for all health and social care trust workers in response to COVID-19 outbreak.
-Find Out More
+Free use of their public transport networks for health and social care staff during the Covid-19 immediate response period Find Out More

 We are encouraging passengers to use prepaid tickets such as mLink or multi-journey tickets and contactless if purchasing at stations, on board the train from the conductor or Glider TVMs.
 Find Out More